dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/security.md

 # Authentication and authorization in minimal APIs

-Minimal APIs support all the authentication and authorization options available in ASP.NET and provide some additional functionality to improve the experience working with authentication.
+Minimal APIs support all the authentication and authorization options available in ASP.NET Core and provide some additional functionality to improve the experience working with authentication.

 ## Key concepts in authentication and authorization

 Authentication is the process of determining a user's identity.
 Authorization is the process of determining whether a user has access to a resource.
 Both authentication and authorization scenarios share similar implementation semantics in ASP.NET Core.
 Authentication is handled by the authentication service, [IAuthenticationService](/dotnet/api/microsoft.aspnetcore.authentication.iauthenticationservice), which is used by authentication [middleware](/aspnet/core/fundamentals/middleware).
 Authorization is handled by the authorization service, [IAuthorizationService](/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationservice), which is used by the authorization middleware.

 The authentication service uses registered authentication handlers to complete authentication-related actions.
-For example, an authentication-related action is authenticating a user or logging out a user.
+For example, an authentication-related action is authenticating a user or signing out a user.
 Authentication schemes are names that are used to uniquely identify an authentication handler and its configuration options.
 Authentication handlers are responsible for implementing the strategies for authentication and generating a user's claims given a particular authentication strategy, such as OAuth or OIDC.
 The configuration options are unique to the strategy as well and provide the handler with configuration that affects authentication behavior, such as redirect URIs.

 There are two strategies for determining user access to resources in the authorization layer:

 * Role-based strategies determine a user's access based on the role they are assigned, such as `Administrator` or `User`.
 For more information on role-based authorization, see [role-based authorization documentation](/aspnet/core/security/authorization/roles).
 * Claim-based strategies determine a user's access based on claims that are issued by a central authority.
 For more information on claim-based authorization, see [claim-based authorization documentation](/aspnet/core/security/authorization/claims).

-In ASP.NET, both strategies are captured into an authorization requirement.
+In ASP.NET Core, both strategies are captured into an authorization requirement.
 The authorization service leverages authorization handlers to determine whether or not a particular user meets the authorization requirements applied onto a resource.

 ## Enabling authentication in minimal applications